antho-aina/sql-data-analytics-project/doc/roadmap_data_analytics.md

 * What dimensions are shared across all charts?
 * What metrics are reused multiple times?
 * Can every chart be rebuilt from this single table?
-* Does each row have a clear grain (e.g., one product per month)?
+* Does each row clearly represent one thing? (e.g., one product per month)

 Example:
 - Time dimension (date / month)